shenwei356/cluster_files/README.md

 # cluster_files

 `cluster_files` clusters files into multiple directories by creating symbolic links or moving files.
+It is helpful in bioinformatic analyses, where multiple datasets are analysed in a series of steps, each with one or more methods.

 ## Features

-- Safe, creating symbolic links keeps the original files untouched.
+- **Safe**.
+Creating symbolic links keeps the original files untouched.
-- Convenient for parallel processing of multiple datasets with the same input file structure
+- **Convenient** for parallel processing of multiple datasets with the same input file structure
 - Each step is separately performed in its directory
-    - Clear organization
+    - **Clear** organization
     - Avoid conflicts
     - Supporting simultaneous analyses with multiple methods